hardyowo/hardyowo.github.io/_drafts/precis.md

 ---
-title:  "A précis on my undergraduate dissertation *Beauty in Matrixland*"
+title:  "A précis of my undergraduate dissertation *Beauty in Matrixland*"
 tags:
   - dissertation
   - undergraduate